Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 3. Pass the RTA written, yard, and road tests.

-4. Receive your UAE driving license valid across all emirates.
+4. Receive your Emirates driving license valid across all emirates.

-Essential UAE Road Rules & Traffic Regulations (2026 Update)
+Essential Emirates Road Rules & Traffic Regulations (2026 Update)

 Seatbelts, Child Seats & Mobile Usage